-This list of things to do on the West Coast of Australia is authored by Ann.
+This list of things to do in Western Australia is authored by Ann.

 Australia’s west coast is packed full of incredible sights to see and plenty of bucket-list-worthy experiences to be had.

-With an endless number of pristine white sand beaches to choose from, many jaw-dropping natural formations, and a huge World Heritage-listed coral reef to explore, there really is no shortage of amazing things to do on the west coast of Australia!
+With an endless number of pristine white sand beaches to choose from, many jaw-dropping natural formations, and a huge World Heritage-listed coral reef to explore, there really is no shortage of amazing things to do in Western Australia!

 Read on to discover nine of the very best highlights, all of which can easily be seen on an epic road trip from Perth to Exmouth.
 These sites are located along the Coral Coast Highway which spans from the small town of Cervantes and runs for 1,250km along the scenic coastline to the town of Exmouth.

-9 Amazing Things To Do on the West Coast of Australia
+9 Amazing Things To Do in Western Australia

 1. Lancelin Sand Dunes